-Little Rock was just one city in over 800 that took part in the international movement.
-It is estimated that over one million people across the globe marched over the weekend.
+Little Rock was one of over 800 cities that took part in the international movement this weekend that included an estimated one million participants.
 The march in Little Rock was organized by March for Our Lives, Moms Demand Action and Students Demand Action.

-McKenzie Carson and Huxley Richardson, the two students who organized the Fayetteville High School National Walkout of about 400 students and other members of their community on March 14, in Fayetteville, Ark., were present and helped to lead the march up to the Capitol steps.
+McKenzie Carson and Huxley Richardson, the two students who organized the Fayetteville High School National Walkout of about 400 students and other members of their community on March 14, lead the march up the Capitol steps.
 Carson, a sophomore at Fayetteville High said they made the trek to Little Rock to show solidarity with other students across the state.

-Both students said that the school board for their district was agreed with the walkout and assisted the students in making it successful.
-The Fayetteville High students said it wasn’t the school districts they were protesting.
+Both students said that the school board for their district agreed with the walkout and assisted the students in making it successful.
+The students said it wasn’t the school districts they were protesting.

 “I think that it’s better that the schools were on board, because it’s not the schools that we’re against, we’re against the government and the laws and how the laws don’t play into our safety at school.”

-The march began at approximately 10:30 a.m. followed by a rally on the Capitol steps that lasted about an hour.
-The crowd heard from many students from the organization Students Demand Action, as well as from Eve Jorgensen, representing Moms Demand Action, which was formed in 2013 after the Sandy Hook school shooting in Newtown, Conn.
+The march began at 10:30 a.m., followed by a rally on the Capitol steps that lasted an hour.
+The crowd listened to several speakers from Students Demand Action, and Eve Jorgensen, representing Moms Demand Action.

 “We shouldn’t have to be scared,” Jorgensen said.
 “We should feel secure sending our children to school.
 Schools are supposed to be sanctuaries where young people learn and grow.
 We demand action from our leaders, not just thoughts and prayers.”